 Start an hour by hour schedule

 A good place to start before the big day is to create a detailed timeline or schedule along with important contacts so it is easier to coordinate volunteers and speak with your Golf Pro about an urgent issue.
 Once the tournament starts, staff and golfers will be spread out on the course.
 That’s why having those contact numbers will make it easier to find the staff, such as your Golf Pro and catering staff when you need their help.
 Adding to the schedule bit by bit will also help you see what volunteer opportunities you might have and any logistics you need to take care of before the event starts.
-Keep in mind that that a typical round of golf is 5 to 5-1/2 hours long, so factor that in to your schedule.
+Keep in mind that a typical round of golf is 5 to 5-1/2 hours long, so factor that into your schedule.

 Set up registration